doocs/leetcode/solution/3200-3299/3242.Design Neighbor Sum Service/README_EN.md

 }

 /**
- * Your neighborSum object will be instantiated and called as such:
+ * Your NeighborSum object will be instantiated and called as such:
- * neighborSum obj = new neighborSum(grid);
+ * NeighborSum obj = new NeighborSum(grid);
  * int param_1 = obj.adjacentSum(value);
  * int param_2 = obj.diagonalSum(value);
  */